Life Betwixt – There is No Center

 The new life force is here, as new gods, new guides, new you, or a new whatever you need to let go of your old stuff and find what’s better suited.
 What’s available to us energetically has upgraded.
 The systems, the institutions, the state of being, the people–all of it has to choose to flow with the new juice.
 And of course, no one has to choose to do so.
 However, what doesn’t flow with the new way will get plowed over, including isms, economies, governments, and really well-meaning people who just refuse to feel differently.
 Just because the new way bears greater potential for community doesn’t mean it will be kind for those who can’t get with the program.
 Refusal is conflict, whether it comes in the form of outright resistance, or simply trying to force old grounding rituals.

 We come by it honestly.
 We were sold a mortgage on center = permanent.
-Life might come along and dislodge us from it, but it would remain where we left it, and be retrievable despite storm.
+Life might come along and dislodge us from it, but center would remain where we left it, and be retrievable despite storm.
 It would always look and feel the same.

 The thing is, we grow and we change.
 So, too, must our most sacred of temples, our coping skills.

 Any holy space we imbue with such importance as to pull us back from the brink over and over can’t help but create dependency, which leaves us unwilling to stay sharp.
 It leaves us unmotivated to hone our own ability to look for, let alone make use of new balance.
 And of course the greatest tool there has ever been is the one we’re being told to feel now, and it’s not new.